hempdjuez/runeswedish/README.md

-# Example
+# Runeswedish
-An example greeter plugin
+A translation plugin for playing runescape in swedish